Resources for Eating Disorders and Body Image

 - Educational presentations on a variety of emotional and mental health topics

-UM Psychological Clinic
+U-M Psychological Clinic

-Recommended books: Recommended Books on Eating Disorders and Body Image
+Recommended Books on Eating Disorders and Body Image

 About-Face equips women and girls with tools to understand and resist harmful media images that affect self-esteem and body image.